The Date Who Tweeted Me To Ask For A Refund

 Oh, how I would live to regret that choice.

-A week later, we had a burger and a beer, along with a very awkward kiss, before I made up a bogus excuse to head home because my 'housemate was locked out'.
+A week later, we had a burger and a pint, along with a very awkward kiss, before I made up a bogus excuse to head home because my 'housemate was locked out'.

 Advertisement